interledger/rfcs/0000-node-requirements/0000-node-requirements.md

 ILP packets are not unlike IP packets, in that they are a well-defined octet-based encoding for a payload of data, encapsulated in an envelope with a set of well-known headers.

-However, as ILP is a request/response protocol there are 3 packet types, not 1 as in IP.
-They are:
+However, as ILP is a request/reply protocol there are 3 packet types (1 for requests and 2 types for replies), not 1 as in IP.
+The packet types are:

 - ILP Prepare (request)
-- ILP Fulfill (success response), and
+- ILP Fulfill (response), and
-- ILP Reject (error response)
+- ILP Reject (error)

-Packets use OER (Octet Encoding Rules) encoding and have the following headers:
+Packets use Canonical OER (Octet Encoding Rules) encoding and have the following headers:

 ### ILP Prepare
 | Header             | Type        | Description                                                                                                   |